blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       The Cache-Control max-age response header value for static files served by the zuul-web.
 Set to 0 during development to disable Cache-Control.

+   .. attr:: thread_pool_size
+      :default: 50

+      The size of the thread pool that serves web requests.

 .. _web-server-tenant-scoped-api:

 Enabling tenant-scoped access to privileged actions